 The distillery was sold to National Distillers when prohibition started, and once that dark period was over they re-started the production line.
 National Distillers was purchased in 1987 by Jim Beam, who was subsequently purchased by Suntory Holdings of Japan.

 The best way to think of this whiskey is as a lower grade version of Jim Beam.
 The two spirits are made in the same place and start from the exact same grain bill, but the Jim Beam branded product gets some actual care and attention as opposed to the way Old Crow is handled.
-Today’s Old Crow still uses the sour mash process in fermentation, meaning the same yeast from the previous batch is used to start the next one.
+Today’s Old Crow still uses the sour mash process in fermentation, which means that some of the material from a previous distillation (called “backset”) is added to the mash to increase the acidity of the liquid (hence sour), which helps fermentation and reduces the likelihood that bacteria will ruin the whiskey.

 Once the spirit is distilled, it is aged in new charred oak casks for a minimum of three years.
 Old Crow is marketed as “straight bourbon” which has a very specific set of regulations surrounding its manufacture including alcohol content and the length of time it stays in the barrel.